DuFanYin/assignment/src/README.md

   - Socket reads into circular buffer (128 KiB)
   - Message parsing from raw bytes
   - Conversion to `databento::MboMsg`
-  - Order book updates via `Book::Apply()` (write lock)
+  - Order book updates via `Book::Apply()` (single-threaded, no lock)
-  - Push to ring buffer for JSON generation
+  - Capture `BookSnapshot` and push to ring buffer for JSON generation
 - **Worker thread 2**: `jsonGenerationThread_` (`std::jthread`) performs **ALL JSON generation**:
   - Pop from ring buffer (blocking, preserves order)
-  - Order book snapshot reads (shared lock)
+  - Serialize snapshot (no access to live book)
   - JSON string generation
   - Batching and flushing to file
   - **Net: 1 process, 2 worker threads doing all processing**

 **Synchronization Mechanisms:**
-- Order book lock: write-locked for `Apply`, read-locked for JSON snapshot reads.
-On macOS this uses `os_unfair_lock` guards; on other platforms it uses `std::shared_mutex`.
+- Live order book is updated only by the receiving thread during processing; no locks are required on `Apply` or snapshot capture.
+- JSON thread never touches the live book; it serializes from the immutable `BookSnapshot` only.
 - SPSC ring buffer between threads avoids locking; producer/consumer indices are cacheline-aligned and use `atomic::wait/notify` for efficient blocking.
 - Receiver network path uses a circular byte buffer (`std::array`, `std::span`) to avoid extra copies and eliminate `memmove`.